furkanssarri/unit-testing-exercise/src/tests/reverse-string/README.md

-## Reverse String
+# reverse String

-Expexts a string to be returned reversed.
+expexts a string to be returned reversed.

-#### Examples
+## examples

--  "configure" shoud return "erugifnoc"
+-  expects "configure" should return "erugifnoc",
--  "module" should return "eludom"
+-  expects "module" should return "eludom"